-Abandoned cart reminders are used on new and repeat users who have logged into your website, chose the goods, added them to the basket and then disappeared.
+Abandoned cart reminders are used on new and repeat users who have logged into your website, chosen the goods, added them to the basket, and then disappeared.
 Why did they do that?
 They could have changed their minds or simply were interrupted and then just forgot about their plans.
 You will never know if you don’t contact them.

 Do you know that abandoned cart emails can recover 15-50% of lost revenue?
 The BlueCore study revealed that cart abandoned emails have the highest average conversion rate (2.63%) and click-to-conversion rate (21.78%) of any triggered e-commerce email.

 Retailers can choose between 2 options of such emails:

 - Abandoned cart reminder is supposed to encourage clients to complete their purchase.
 This option gently reminds the customer of the item left in the cart.
 It should be sent within 1 day after the abandoned cart.

 - Abandoned cart series are supposed to encourage clients to complete their purchase with a series of emails.
 This option has the same goals except for they are sent as follow-ups in 3-5 days after the abandoned cart.
 Besides, they usually offer a discount on the product.

 Try to use psychological triggers and be persuasive in your email.
 Your goal is to carefully push a customer to purchase.
 The scarcity trigger and social proof are highly recommended at this stage.